Ted Darling

-Edgar Lee "Ted" Darling (June 9, 1935 – December 19, 1996) was a Canadian sports announcer best known as the original "Voice of the Buffalo Sabres" ice hockey team for twenty-two seasons, calling the team's games on television from the team's inaugural season in 1970 to 1991.
-Prior to his work with the Sabres, he hosted Hockey Night in Canada telecasts from Montreal.
+Edgar Lee "Ted" Darling (June 9, 1935 – December 19, 1996) was a Canadian-American sports announcer.
+He is best known as the original "Voice of the Buffalo Sabres" ice hockey team for twenty-two seasons, calling the team's games on television from the team's inaugural season in 1970 to 1991.
+The title was originally bestowed by Sabres defenceman Jim Schoenfeld.

+Career

+Before his work with the Sabres, he hosted Hockey Night in Canada telecasts from Montreal.
+Darling won the Sabres play-by-play job after submitting an audition tape of him calling a fictitious Sabres broadcast.

+Darling was close friends with Rick Jeanneret, with whom he rotated television and radio play-by-play duties from 1971 onward.
+For games that were not televised, Darling and Jeanneret would often work as a tandem, though neither had playing experience typical of most color commentators.

 In October 1991, Darling was diagnosed with Pick's disease, an Alzheimer's-like degenerative illness, and thus, was on medical leave from October 16 to November 20.
 He returned to call 6 more games before being relieved of his duties by the executive producer of Sabres broadcasts, Paul Wieland, on December 12, 1991.
 Darling called a total of 11 games during the 1991–92 season.
 He was brought back, however, as a studio analyst for games on WUTV in the 1992–93 season before announcing his retirement.
-After a five-year battle with the illness, he died on December 19, 1996 at the age of 61.
+The illness took a significant toll on his health and after a five-year battle with the illness, he died on December 19, 1996, at the age of 61.

+Darling's son, Joel Darling, is an executive producer with Hockey Night in Canada, having begun his broadcast career as a gofer under his father and Jeanneret.